Ready to explore Islet Lake? Here's everything you need to know before you go!

 Planning Your Visit

 The dynamic mountain climate means conditions can shift from sunny and warm to cold and wet within hours.
 Experienced mountain hikers know to prepare for various weather scenarios, and this preparation becomes part of the adventure rather than a burden.
-Checking local weather conditions before your visit helps you pack appropriately and set realistic expectations for your day on the trail.
+Checking local weather conditions before your visit helps you pack appropriately and set realistic expectations for your day on the trails.

 Ready to go?